Additional Information: Veterans & Military

 To supplement the information provided in the Sponsored Student Process Overview, certain sponsored Ohio University students may benefit from additional information.
 If you have more questions or still require assistance, please contact the Office of the Bursar by sending an email to firstname.lastname@example.org or by calling 740.593.4130.

 The Veterans and Military Student Services Center is the main source of information for veterans and military-affiliated students attending Ohio University.
 The Veterans and Military Student Services Center site should be reviewed for information about the certification process, specific chapter benefit eligibility, and other resources.

-Chapter 33, Post-9/11: After tuition certification, Veterans Affairs sends payment.
+Post-9/11 GI Bill® - Chapter 33: After tuition certification, Veterans Affairs sends payment.
 These payments are posted by the Office of the Bursar.
 If there are multiple class start dates, multiple payments will be received.
 Late fees are suspended for the amount covered by Post 9/11 tuition benefits.

 If there is an overpayment, a notice is sent to Ohio University and funds are returned.
 Overpayments can occur if a student withdraws, drops a course, did not complete a course, or received tuition specific credit (ie. Ohio College Opportunity Grant, GoArmyEd, employee fee waiver).
 Occasionally, a return of Post 9/11 payments can result in a balance due from the student.

 Vocational Rehabilitation & Employment - Chapter 31: After tuition certification, the Department of Veterans Affairs is invoiced.
 While awaiting payment, a credit for tuition is applied to the student account.